delftswa/delftswa.github.io/chapters/kodi/index.md

 At the end of the journey through Kodi's different layers we can conclude that Kodi has an interesting architectural design.
 As been pointed out during the [context view](http://www.viewpoints-and-perspectives.info/home/viewpoints/context/) analyses, the hardware and multiple operating systems support imposes restrictions and limitations on what the developers can do with Kodi.
 As a result of this they try to keep Kodi as independent as possible to make development easier.

 The [development view](http://www.viewpoints-and-perspectives.info/home/viewpoints/development/) describes Kodi's independent 'modular' architecture.
 This helps to make it easier to add functionality and support the multiple operating systems.
-To dive deeper in the architecture we looked at the [functional view](http://www.viewpoints-and-perspectives.info/home/viewpoints/functional-viewpoint/) and variability points in Kodi.This shows that there are some core features that are available on all platforms, but also features which aren't available because of for example the lack of needed hardware.
+To dive deeper in the architecture we looked at the [functional view](http://www.viewpoints-and-perspectives.info/home/viewpoints/functional-viewpoint/) and variability points in Kodi.
+This shows that there are some core features that are available on all platforms, but also features which aren't available because of for example the lack of needed hardware.
 This all is configured correctly during build time.
 The evolution perspective shows how the community decided to improve stability and maintainability, while keeping in mind all the tradeoffs.
 They made the right decision by following this roadmap, because only this way Kodi will keep evolving and gaining more popularity.

 After analysing Kodi from different viewpoints and perspectives it can be clearly seen that the architecture of Kodi has been designed well with the restrictions imposed by the different platforms and with future evolution in mind.
 By using python for the add-ons new functionality can easily be added while not having to recompile the whole system or having to worry about system specific dependencies.

 Another lesson learned from the intensive study on the organisation of Kodi, is that collaborating online on a large software project does work properly in this case.
 Kodi has numerous enthusiastic contributors and embraces news developers to also help with the building and maintenance process.
-Github is a perfect place for this online cooperation, that is accessible and communication incentivizing.
+Github is a perfect place for this online cooperation, that is accessible and communication incentivising.

 Ultimately, the Kodi community also convinced us to be part of their quality enhancement process.
-To bring over our enthusiasm we have created a guide to start contributing to Kodi (see [Appendix](./appendix.md)).
+To bring over our enthusiasm we have created a guide to start contributing to Kodi (see [Appendix](https://delftswa.github.io/chapters/kodi/appendix.html)).